magiccodingman/MagicEF.Scaffolding/README.md

 The Read Me here mostly goes over the primary Magic EF protocol.

 ## Prerequisites
-This project works off of NET 8.
+This project works off of NET 8 SDK.
 Validate this as well if you have issues because maybe I forgot to update this documentation.
 But the CLI app itself is in NET 8 as of right now and I plan to stick to the newest LTS versions of NET for this project.
 So install the appropriate NET SDK's to your PC.
 I may build a self contained released version that I manually package in the future, but that isn't in the works right now.

 ### Required Tools
 This project works alongside `dotnet ef dbcontext`.
 You’ll need to install the following tools: